The Jackson Family

 Welcome to Prospect Park

-In 1908, Madison Jackson, Amy B. Woods Jackson and their three daughters Marvel, Helen, and Zelma made history as the first Black family to move into Prospect Park, an all-white neighborhood in Minneapolis.
+In 1908, Madison Jackson, Amy B. Jackson and their three daughters Marvel, Helen, and Zelma made history as the first Black family to move into Prospect Park, an all-white neighborhood in Minneapolis.

-Neighbors warned Madison that if his family stayed in Prospect Park, his daughters — Marvel, Helen and Zelma — would have no one to play with simply due to the color of their skin.
+In 1909, neighbors warned Madison that if his family stayed in Prospect Park, his daughters — Marvel, Helen and Zelma — would have no one to play with simply due to the color of their skin.

 Madison’s decision to think creativity and inclusivity lives on as a beacon of resilience and hope in the community.

-The Jackson family lived in Prospect Park for two decades, taking active leadership roles and remaining respected members of the community.
+The Jackson family lived in Prospect Park for two decades, taking active roles and remaining respected members of the community.

 The Jackson’s legacy remains a lasting beacon of inspiration and hope in Prospect Park.